WallarooLabs/blog.wallaroolabs.com/README.md

 hugo server
 ```

-Which will start up a local webserver that will serve the Ponylang website on `http://localhost:1313`.
+Which will start up a local webserver that will serve the Wallaroo Labs blog on `http://localhost:1313`.
 Generated content will be placed in the `public` folder which is ignored by git.
 Do not check in any generated content to the `source` branch.

 Once you are happy with your changes, commit then and submit a PR. .